How much do you know about Chelmsford? Here's a handful of well-publicised facts, and a few gems that you didn't know you didn't know.

 Our city is the home of West Ham legend Sir Geoff Hurst, the only man to ever score a hat-trick in the football World Cup final.
 Hats off to you, Sir Geoff.

 Hylands House is a Grade II-listed villa in Hylands Park, on the western edge of Chelmsford.
-In the 2004 film Chasing Liberty, which followed the exploits of a fictional US First Daughter, it doubled as the White House.
+In 2018 it featured in filming for The Crown season three, doubling as the White House.

 Henry VIII came a-courting in Chelmsford back in the 1520s.
 He stayed at the Palace of Beaulieu, formerly an estate belonging to Anne Boleyn’s family, where he conceived his plan to divorce Katherine of Aragon and marry Anne.
 Today, New Hall School stands on the same site.